marioortizmanero/rspotify-bench/README.md

 ## Execution

-These are very approximate, since they're only ran once, but they help see actually noticeable changes.
+These are very approximate, since the programs are only ran once, but they help see actually noticeable changes.

 *Results example as of 2021-07-04:*